-In short, while the Chairs certainly have a relationship to the subject-matter of this lawsuit, they are simply the wrong defendants to grant Plaintiffs the relief that they seek in the Third Amended Complaint.
+In short, while the Chairs certainly have a relationship to the subject-matter of this lawsuit, they are simply the wrong defendants to grant Plaintiffs the relief that they seek in the Fourth Amended Complaint.
+Plaintiffs' alleged injuries and requested relief are not "redressable" by the Chairs, regardless of their arguments concerning "traceability."
+See Lujan v.
+Defenders of Wildlife, 504 U.S. 555 560 (1992) ("[O]ur cases have established that the irreducible constitutional minimum of standing contains three elements Third, it must be 'likely,' as opposed to merely 'speculative,' that the injury will be 'redressed by a favorable decision.'
+The party invoking federal jurisdiction bears the burden of establishing these elements.") (cleaned up).
 As such-because a "favorable decision" against the Chairs would not "redress" the Plaintiffs' alleged injury-Plaintiffs have not met the elements of standing to sue the Chairs.
 Jacobson, 974 F.3d at 1245.

 IV.
-Plaintiffs Lack a Private Cause of Action Under The VRA, And Their Equal Protection Claim Fails To State A Claim Upon Which Relief Can Be Granted.
+Plaintiffs Lack a Private Cause of Action Under The Voting Rights Act, And Fail To Show An Unequal Opportunity To Participate In The Political Process.